The Mathematical Association of America's Careers page (http://www.maa.org/careers) cites two good reasons.

 - Small class sizes result in an excellent student-to-faculty ratio - the opportunities for personalized attention are very favorable.

-- Invaluable hands-on training and experience in teaching can be gained while working toward a degree at UAS - employment opportunities (and training) for tutoring and grading in lower level mathematics and statistics courses are available in the dynamic Juneau Campus Learning Center.
+- Invaluable hands-on training and experience in tutoring can be gained while working toward a degree at UAS - employment opportunities (and training) for tutoring and grading in lower level mathematics and statistics courses are available in the dynamic Juneau Campus Learning Center.
+Cohorts of past students have found such high-impact learning activities very rewarding and helpful in consolidating skills in doing and communicating fundamental concepts and methods in mathematics; developing interpersonal skills; and gaining valuable insights from their peers, Learning Center staff, and mathematics faculty.
 Tutoring opportunities are also available through other departments and programs, two popular ones being the Office of Disability Services and the PITAAS Program.

 - Exceptional opportunities in interdisciplinary learning are available - those with a leaning toward the applications of mathematics or statistics have access to coursework and hands-on field experience in other disciplines where the mathematical sciences find use.